ArronJablonowski/OpenClawNotes/README.md

       - "curl"      # Prevent direct exfiltration via CLI
       - "wget"      # Prevent direct exfiltration via CLI
 ```
 Modify the allow and deny list as needed.
 Any binary not listed should prompt you before executing.

 ## 8. 🧦 SOC-Grade Security Monitoring
 To achieve a stronger and more mature security posture, it is imperative to implement continuous telemetry monitoring of both host-level and network-layer activity.
 This dual-visibility approach remains the most effective methodology for identifying early Indicators of Compromise (IoCs) and mitigating potential security incidents.

-- Host monitoring
+### Host Monitoring
   - Setup EDR and log forwarding agents, such as Elastic Agents, Wazuh, etc.

-- Network monitoring
+### Network Monitoring
   - Setup port mirroring, and feed the mirrored network traffic into something like a Zeek/Bro sensor, or my personal favorite, a Security Onion sensor.

 ## 📜 Quick Reference